 Rogelio Fernández Mota was born and raised in the heart of the border: El Paso, Texas and Ciudad Juarez, México.
 He attended Gallaudet University and received a Bachelor of Science in Computer Information Systems.
 Rogelio also served as the president and vice-president of the Hispanic Student Organization on campus.

 He has been a longtime activist involved in social justice with Latinx Deaf Organizations.
-He is currently an advisor board member of Manos de Tejas that he founded in 2006, a board of director of Communication Service for the Deaf, and a board member of Texas School for Deaf Foundation.
-He also served as an advisory board member of National Interpreter Education Center, World Association of Sign Language Interpreters and and a former president of the national organization Council de Manos.
+He is currently an advisory board member of Manos de Tejas that he founded in 2006, a board of director of Communication Service for the Deaf, a board of director of CSD Social Venture Fund, and a board of director of Mozzeria.
+He also served as an advisory board member of National Interpreter Education Center, a board member of Texas School for Deaf Foundation, World Association of Sign Language Interpreters, and a former president of the national organization Council de Manos.